-Because of the way stats work.
+Because the way stats work.
 Shield and Absorption work together.
 If you don’t shield, you won’t absorb damage, so that means if you have higher shield, you have a higher chance of mitigating damage and the absorption is the amount of damage you will absorb.
-As Juggernaut, you have passives on your tree which increases your Defense/Shield/Absorb when you use certain abilities (see passives for more details)
+As Assassin, you have Dark Ward, which gives you 18% Shield, that means you can have 70% shield if you hit 52%..
+(Shield makes you less spiky)

 Why Alacrity over Critical for DPS stats?

-If you can hit the 1.4s GCD (1213) it’s going to be better not only because you’re fitting more GCDs on your rotation, but due the reduced cooldown on some defensive abilities (the ones where the cooldown is affected by alacrity) like your Intimidating Roar (passive from level 48).
+If you can hit the 1.4s GCD (1213) it’s going to be better not only because you’re fitting more GCDs on your rotation, but due the reduced cooldown on some defensive abilities (the ones where the cooldown is affected by alacrity) like your Overcharge Saber and Recklessness.
 Below or too much above that number, Crit is going to be better.

 My gear composition is:

 - Mods: Lethal Unlettered for unsynced raids (but for prog purposes, I recommend Warding B).
 You can use the Lethal B mods if you really want the extra HP or don’t have spare mods.
 For old raids, you should go for Warding Unlettered or any Warding Mod since Power is hard-capped at 2557.
 The mods with highest Defense rating are the Warding 80R-20, while for highest Mastery and Endurance they are the normal A and B respectively.